Video: 'Game of throws' urban axe throwing experience has landed at Kanteena in Lancaster

 The best of the best will be invited to compete against throwers from the Belfast and Edinburgh branches for a chance to win the title.

-Black Axe Throwing Co owner Jake Bland said: "Our launch went really really well, and we were super happy to be able to show so many friends, family and other folk we are connected with in the Lancaster area a little bit about what we do and teach them some awesome new skills.
+Black Axe Throwing Co head of venues Jake Bland said: "Our launch went really really well, and we were super happy to be able to show so many friends, family and other folk we are connected with in the Lancaster area a little bit about what we do and teach them some awesome new skills.

 "We’ve had guests from as far and wide as Blackpool, Kendal and even Edinburgh visit us for a ‘Game of Throws’ over our opening weekend - not to mention huge support from our Lancaster locals in the form of gift voucher & t-shirt sales and of course… joining us for the BATC AXEperience itself!